michal-flaska/message-encoder/README.md

 ## Setup

 ### Visual Studio 2022
-1. Create new Empty Project
-2. Create `src/` filter
-3. Add all 4 .cpp files from `src/` folder
-4. Build and run
+1. Clone this repository
+2. Build the project in release mode
+3. Start the .exe file

 ## Usage